caeost/literate/mdparser.ljs.md

 #####Useful variables

-`regex` is at first just meant for [github flavored markdown](https://help.github.com/articles/github-flavored-markdown) style fenced code.
-We want to also very soon support 4 space indentation style.
+`regex` is currently just meant for [github flavored markdown](https://help.github.com/articles/github-flavored-markdown) style fenced code.
+I also want to very soon support 4 space indentation style.

 ```javascript
 var regex = /`{3}/g;
 ```

 The `map` of markdown syntax name types to extensions, will add more [types](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) later.
-I want to play with [highlight.js](https://www.npmjs.org/package/highlight) and see how its auto language detection code maybe work to prevent having to explicitly tag with code types (untagged code currently falls back to being javascript, could make it pull from a reverse map of `map` against the filename, that is file.ljs -> literate js).
+I want to play with [highlight.js](https://www.npmjs.org/package/highlight) and see how its auto language detection code could work to prevent having to explicitly tag with code types (untagged code currently falls back to being javascript, could make it pull from a reverse map of `map` against the filename, that is file.ljs -> literate js).

-Only web languages should work as documentation code (here being documentation code means being *-page)
+Only web languages will work as documentation code (here being documentation code means being *-page)
 ```javascript
 var map = {
   "javascript": "js",